TANISHQDAS/23BAI10440-23BAI10587-23BAI10252/README.md

-Deep Q-Network for Lunar Lander 🚀
+🚀 Deep Q-Network for Lunar Lander

 This project implements a Deep Q-Network (DQN) using PyTorch to train an agent to solve the LunarLander-v3 environment from Gymnasium.

 The goal of the agent is to control a spacecraft and land it safely between two flags using reinforcement learning.
-The agent learns optimal actions through interaction with the environment and by improving its policy using the Deep Q-Learning algorithm.
+The agent learns optimal actions through interaction with the environment and improves its policy using the Deep Q-Learning algorithm.

+📌 Features

 The implementation includes: